-Scottish-born actor Sean Connery, who sadly passed away October 30th, will best be remembered as the first – and, for many – the one-true James Bond.
-It was the style and swagger that Connery brought to the British spy role, starting with 1962's "Dr. No," that forever defined Bond for each of the other actors who followed in his footsteps.
+Scottish-born actor Sean Connery, who sadly passed away October 30th, is best remembered as the first – and, for many – the one-true James Bond.
+Connery brought the style and swagger to the British spy role, starting with 1962's "Dr. No," that forever defined Bond for each of the other actors who followed in his footsteps.

-In 1988 Connery won the Academy Award for his supporting role in "The Untouchables."
-In 2000 he was knighted by Queen Elizabeth II, and received other career-spanning honors, including the Kennedy Center Honors in 1999, and the American Film Institute's lifetime achievement award in 2006, the same year he retired from acting.
+In 1988, Sean Connery won the Academy Award for his supporting role in "The Untouchables."
+In 2000, Queen Elizabeth II knighted him.
+Connery received other career-spanning honors in his later life, including the Kennedy Center Honors in 1999 and the American Film Institute's lifetime achievement award in 2006.
+That was the same year he retired from acting.
 We highlight the man and his legacy with a selection of photos.

 Matt Lissauer is a writer & data manager for Noovie.
 When he is not busy writing listicles, Matt is enjoying life in New Jersey with his lovely wife and three kids.